Manuel Domingo y Sol: Beatification

-The beatification process opened in Tortosa that opened on 13 November 1930 in an informative process that closed sometime later while the formal introduction to the cause came under Pope Pius XII on 12 July 1946 in which he was titled as a Servant of God; the confirmation of his heroic virtue allowed for Pope Paul VI to name him as Venerable on 4 May 1970.
+The beatification process opened in Tortosa that opened on 13 November 1930 in an informative process that closed sometime later.
+Theologians approved Sol's spiritual writings on 5 February 1941.
+The formal introduction to the cause came under Pope Pius XII on 12 July 1946 in which he was titled as a Servant of God; the confirmation of his heroic virtue allowed for Pope Paul VI to name him as Venerable on 4 May 1970.

 The process for a miracle opened in Caracas and closed in 1976.
 The miracle in question involved an individual's complete and lasting cure from lung cancer in 1972; a medical board approved this miracle on 5 March 1986 as did theologians on 27 June 1986 and the Congregation for the Causes of Saints on 21 October 1986.
 Pope John Paul II approved this miracle on 10 November 1986 and later beatified Sol in Saint Peter's Square on 29 March 1987.

 The current postulator for this cause is the Rev. Santiago Luis de Vega Alonso.